-With so many new faces in the community and such a large number of applications being submitted to work on teams for each TEC, we thought it would be a good idea to present the following explanation of the discernment process so that you can appreciate and understand what takes place in discerning teams for each TEC weekend.
+What follows is an explanation of the Discernment process so that you can appreciate and understand what takes place in discerning teams for each TEC weekend.

 When does it take place?

 On or shortly after the first Tuesday following Comeback, usually lasting from 6PM-9PM.

 Who makes up the Discernment Team?